 These should be installed in accordance with BS 5385‑3:2007.
 Any existing movement/structural joints should be continued through to the surface of the tiling.

-NB: The use of sealers and polishes on Quarry Tiles can make regular cleaning more difficult.
+- Bleaching, where suitable, to remove the colour of the stain.
+NB The use of sealers and polishers on quarry tiles can make regular cleaning more difficult.